gsmlg-dev/hex_hub/README.md

 - ✅ Documentation hosting
 - ✅ API key management
 - ✅ Package ownership management
-- ✅ Comprehensive test suite (94 tests, 100% passing)
+- ✅ Comprehensive test suite (389+ tests, 100% passing)
 - ✅ Local file storage for packages and documentation
+- ✅ Anonymous publishing mode (admin configurable)
+- ✅ Admin dashboard with user/package management

 The application is ready for production use.
 See the [development plan](DEVELOPMENT_PLAN.md) for detailed implementation summary.